Download Gmail Attachment in SSIS

 Conclusion

-In conclusion, we learned how to Download Gmail Attachment in SSIS.
-Basically, you need to use the ZappySys JSON Source to connect to Gmail using REST API, then you need to use the derived column component to specify the path to store the attachment.
+In conclusion, we learned how to download Gmail attachments in SSIS.
+Basically, you need to use the ZappySys JSON Source to connect to Gmail via the REST API, then use the derived column component to specify the path to store the attachment.
 The next step is to use the Export column component to export the attachment.
-Finally, the ZS Trash destination is a destination for the attachment.
+Finally, the ZS Trash destination is the attachment’s destination.
 If you liked this article, do not hesitate to continue testing and using ZappySys PowerPack for SSIS.

 Posted in JSON File / REST API Driver, REST API Integration and tagged , , , , , .